erich2s/react-mqtt-hooks/README.md

    `useTopic` will cache the last message data received from the broker and update the component state under the hood.
 This concept is inspired by the [SWR](https://swr.vercel.app/) library.

    Multiple `useTopic` hook **with same topic** will share the same message data cache.
-This means you can call `useTopic` accross different components and they all will behave the same.
+This means you can call `useTopic` accross different components and they will retrieve the same message data from cache if it exists.

 ## 📚 API Refference

 ### `MqttConnector`

-The `MqttConnector` component is a provider that wraps your application and provides the [MQTT.js](https://github.com/mqttjs/MQTT.js) client instance and connection status to the context.
+The `MqttConnector` component is a provider that wraps your application and provides the raw `MqttClient` instance from [MQTT.js](https://github.com/mqttjs/MQTT.js) to the context.
 It also handles the connection and disconnection of the client.

+All hooks provided by this library must be used within the `MqttConnector` component.

 ```tsx
 import { MqttConnector } from "react-mqtt-hooks";